PVieira04/CI-project-1/README.md

 ### The Success Page

   - On submitting the contact form, the user will be directed to a page telling the user that their message has been sent successfully.
-This provides value to the user becasue a user may become anxious that something has gone awry if they are not provided a confirmation message; it comforts the user.
+This provides value to the user becasue theyh may become anxious that something has gone awry if they are not provided a confirmation message; it comforts the user.
   - Following the success message, there is a call to action section allowing the user to be shown the way to the resources page.
 This provides further value to the user because some parents may want some extra work for their children to do while they wait to secure a tutoring session.
   - If the user does not wish to go to the resources section, they are also given the option to navigate to the landing page.
-This will allow the user to see the website tagline and tutor's basic information, and further reinforce their decision in selected this tutor.
+This will allow the user to see the website tagline and tutor's basic information, and further reinforce their decision in selecting this tutor.

 ![Success Page - Desktop](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/success-page-desktop.png)

 ### The Resources Page

   - The Resources Page begins with a short introduction telling the user what this page is about.
+  - It also tells the user about how to access the resource, essential information if the method is not already intuitive to them.
   - The main section below the welcome message is split into two parts, GCSE and A-Level Maths.
   - Both parts are styled the same with a screenshot on the left hand side and on the right, a brief description of the website's resources and the tutor's recommendation in how to use it.
   - This provides great value to the user becasue there is a great variety in reasons to use each resource which can cater for a variety of needs.